University of Pittsburgh School of Social Work: Joint Degree Programs

 The school offers the following joint/dual degrees: Master of Social Work/Master of Business Administration (MBA); Master of Social Work/Master of Divinity; Master of Social Work/Master of Public Administration; Master of Social Work/Master of Public and International Affairs; Master of Social Work/Master of International Development; Master of Social Work/Doctor of Philosophy (PhD) in Social Work; Master of Social Work/Master of Public Health; Master of Social Work/Juris Doctor; Master of Social Work with a Certificate in Secondary Education (MSW/CAST); and PhD/Master of Public Health (MPH).

 Alumni

 Hundreds of the school's alumni have attained major leadership careers as public officials; deans, directors, chancellors and presidents in higher education and social work education; researchers and faculty; and executives of social service agencies, foundations and professional organizations; and a wide range of administrative and leadership positions in industry, commerce, the military, and government.

-As of 2018, the dean is Elizabeth M.Z.
-Farmer.
+Leadership

+In 2026, Kyaien O. Conner was named Dean, the first Black woman to hold the position.
+In 2018, Elizabeth M.Z.
+Farmer was named Dean, the first woman to hold the position.
 Previous deans include Larry E. Davis and David Epperson.